 The Advantages

 The UAE offers enforcement mechanisms that international creditors rarely find elsewhere.
-Director travel bans prevent company directors from leaving the country while enforcement proceedings are active — an extraordinarily powerful tool when the debtor's management has personal assets or family in the UAE.
+Director travel bans prevent company directors from leaving the country while enforcement proceedings are active.
 Bank account freezing orders can be obtained through precautionary attachment applications.
-Real estate and vehicle registrations are accessible for enforcement.
+The DIFC Courts operate entirely in English under a common law framework familiar to creditors from the UK, US, Australia, and other common law jurisdictions.

 The Challenges

+Multiple court systems create jurisdictional complexity that debtors exploit.
 Foreign judgment recognition is improving but not automatic.
 UAE Courts now recognise and enforce foreign judgments from certain jurisdictions under bilateral treaties, but the process requires separate proceedings and takes months.
-DIFC Courts are more receptive to foreign judgments — the "conduit jurisdiction" mechanism allows foreign judgments to be ratified by DIFC Courts and then enforced through mainland courts.

 How International Debt Collection Works in the UAE